Don't save your questions. We've got answers.

 Yes.

-The Set Rate you earn on your money in the Wedge Saving Fund is a daily variable interest rate.
+The Set Rate you earn on your money in the Wedge Saving Fund is a daily variable rate.
 Therefore, it is subject to change without notice.
 This is the same as how an on-call bank savings account works.

 Yes.